Assassination of a High School President: Release

 The film premiered at the 2008 Sundance Film Festival to a positive reception.
 It was initially planned for a limited theatrical release on February 17, 2009, followed by a wide release on March 27.
-However, due to Yari Film Group's releasing division filing for bankruptcy in December of 2008, the film lost a distributor, preventing the possibility of a theatrical release.
+However, due to Yari Film Group's releasing division filing for bankruptcy in December 2008, the film lost a distributor, preventing the possibility of a theatrical release.
 In response to the news of the film's shelving, several film journalists advocated that the film should at least receive a limited theatrical release, and encouraged fans to support the film on social networking sites such as Facebook.

 In May 2009, Barton spoke to reporters about the future of the film: "They just can't get the funding to distribute it.
 The movie is complete and ready to go but there is no release date set and it is not looking likely there will be one."

-In Russia, the film was not released to theaters but premiered on May 14, 2009 on the Russian free-to-air channel TNT TV.
+In Russia, the film was not released to theaters but premiered on May 14, 2009, on the Russian free-to-air channel TNT TV.

 In August 2009, despite fan protests, Sony Pictures Home Entertainment announced that instead of a theatrical release, the film would be released direct-to-DVD on October 6, 2009.

 Over the following months, the film was released in various markets, including in April 2010 in Portugal by Ecofilmes.

 Reception

-On Rotten Tomatoes, the film holds a 50% rating based on ten reviews.

 Writing for MTV, Larry Carroll highly praised the film, favorably comparing it to Rushmore, The Usual Suspects, Chinatown, Sixteen Candles and Fast Times at Ridgemont High.
 Carroll added that "the film's central mystery keeps you guessing intelligently, but brilliantly balances every reference to Nietzsche with a joke about a chocolate swirly."
 Carroll also complimented the casting choices, commenting that Willis is "hilariously intense" and Barton "brings the femme fatale back for a new generation."

 Stephen Farber of The Hollywood Reporter cited the film's lack of "novel insights" but praised the performance of two of its actors, Thompson is "completely convincing" and Barton is "captivating".